The Finnish takeover regime, with its unusually high

 threshold of two-thirds for mandatory bids, has for a long time

 stood out as an exception from the takeover regimes of other

 In May 2005, a working group appointed by the Ministry of

-total voting participation of a listed company.
+the total voting participation of a listed company.
 A second

-threshold of 50% would apply to shareholders holding more than 30% of the
+threshold of 50% would apply to shareholders holding more than

+introduced.
 Currently, the mandatory offer price is the fair

 An express obligation would be introduced for the bidder to